 It’s the middle of winter and I’m posting a recipe for Lime Sherbet.
+Eating freezing cold ice cream in the Winter!
 Don’t ya just love it?

 Brilliant, huh?
 Well, the way I figure it is that it is summer time in the Southern Hemisphere, so if you live there… this is for you!
 Actually… even if you don’t live there, but love ice cream like me, I think you will like this recipe.
 I mean, someone’s gotta eat ice cream year round, right?